ba-inmoment/terraform_advanced_training/lab32-sentinel.md

 }
 ```

 __Policy Sets__: Select the Policy Set we just created "GlobalWorkspacePolicies".
-(And be sure to click the add button to the right)
+(And be sure to click the add button to the right to `Add policy set`) and then click `Create Policy`

 ### Run a Plan

 > Note: be sure to discard any existing plans.

-Navigate to your "app-web" and queue a plan.
+Navigate to your "server" workspace and queue a plan.

 ### Review the Plan